expo/expo/docs/pages/versions/v32.0.0/distribution/security.md

 ### Consequences if lost

 The Apple Developer console lets you download an APNs Auth Key only when it is created.
 If an Auth Key is lost, it can be revoked through the Apple Developer console and replaced with a new key.

-You can download your push certificates anytime from the Apple Developer console if they are lost.

 ## iOS build credentials